 The cuisine of Puglia, much like the region itself, remains relatively undiscovered.
 Which, makes it the perfect opportunity to take your tastebuds on an adventure.
-Like much of Italy, you’ll find olive oils, meats, cheeses and pasta at it’s heart, but not like you’ve ever tasted before.
-Here’s a few hints to get your mouth watering.
+Like much of Italy, you’ll find olive oils, meats, cheeses and pasta at its heart, but not like you’ve ever tasted before.
+Here’s our guide to the best foodie experiences in Puglia to get your mouth watering.

 1. Cucina in Masseria, Mola di Bari

 Aficionados of Italian cuisine can master authentic, seasonal dishes straight from the handwritten family recipes of this 17th-century olive oil mill turned cookery school.
 One-day classes begin with a morning spent buying ingredients directly from local farmers at the market and learning to cook Italian cakes and pasta dishes.
 Then, after eating the fruits of your labour for lunch, it’s back to the market to source seafood straight from the fishermen as their boats arrive in the harbour, followed by an afternoon of cooking, learning and, finally, feasting on your creations.

 Named after the trabucco method of fishing, where an enormous, rock-anchored wooden contraption casts and retrieves nets from the water, this restaurant mixes old-fashioned fishing practices and rustic recipes with modern cooking techniques.
 The seasonal menu changes all the time, based on the local produce available and the catch of the day.
 Old fishing tools and memorabilia cover the walls of the dining room and the old trabucco is very much in use – you can even have a go if you fancy trying your luck at catching your own dinner.